 Tonight (Wednesday, September 30th), Phish will air their July 23rd, 1999 show at Polaris Amphitheater in Columbus, OH as the 26th episode of their ongoing archival webcast/cooking series, Dinner and a Movie.
-Tune in below at 8:30 p.m.
-ET and scroll down to follow along with our 7/23/99 Stream Companion.
+Scroll down to follow along with our 7/23/99 Stream Companion.

 This 26th edition of Dinner and a Movie marks the first new episode since the series shifted from a weekly schedule to a monthly schedule following the three-night Labor Day Weekend “Dicks-pectacular” celebration featuring episodes 23, 34, and 25.
 Browse through all the past Dinner and a Movie episodes and Stream Companions below.